2008 Food City 500

 The 2008 Food City 500 was the fifth race of the 2008 NASCAR Sprint Cup Series, and it was held on Sunday, March 16, 2008 at Bristol Motor Speedway in Bristol, Tennessee.
-This race aired on Fox starting at 1:30 PM US EDT with radio coverage handled by Performance Racing Network and Sirius Satellite Radio with programming starting at 1 PM US EDT.
+This race aired on Fox starting at 1:30 PM EDT with radio coverage handled by Performance Racing Network and Sirius Satellite Radio with programming starting at 1 PM US EDT.
 The race marked the last race utilizing the 2007 Top 35 owners points exemption.
 Starting with the Goody's Cool Orange 500 on March 30 each week's Top 35 teams will be exempt.

-The race marked the 676th and final career points start for Dale Jarrett, who made one final start in the Sprint All-Star Race XXIV.
+The race marked the 676th and final career points start for Dale Jarrett, who made one final start in the 2008 NASCAR Sprint All-Star Race.
 Dale's father, Ned, himself a former series champion and television commentator, waved the green flag for his son's final race.
 Starting on March 30 David Reutimann became the new driver of the #44 car, while Michael McDowell made his debut in the #00 car.

+Report

+Background

+Bristol Motor Speedway, the track where the race was held.

+The track, Bristol Motor Speedway, is a four-turn short track oval that is 0.533 mi long.
+The track's turns are banked from twenty-four to thirty degrees, while the front stretch, the location of the finish line, is banked from six to ten degrees.
+The back stretch also has banking from six to ten degrees.
+The track has a seating capacity of 160,000 people.
+The race consisted of 500 laps, equivalent to a race distance of 266.5 mi.
+The 2007 winner was Kyle Busch.